TIFX04-22-10/runningpose/README.md

 Note: Runningpose was written with [nbdev](https://nbdev.fast.ai/).

 ## Results on the RunningPose dataset
-The model was trained only 6426 frames of data for 100 epochs and showed high variance as a result.
+The model was trained on only 6426 frames of data for 100 epochs and showed high variance as a result.
 See the lossplot in nbs.
 The mean per-joint position error (MPJPE) is shown in the table below:
 | Training | Validation | Test |
 |:-------|:-------:|:-------:|